 Your ship: Calipso

 Calipso has just completed a stunning refit.
-She has not just been refurbished, her interior has been virtually rebuilt!
-Her owners wanted her to offer something different, and she is now the only vessel to operate alternating naturalist and diving cruises year-round.
-The benefit to non-divers?
-More space for you to enjoy the wonders of the Galápagos from above the water's surface!
+Not only has she been refurbished, her interior has been virtually rebuilt!
+Her owners wanted her to offer something different, and she is now the only ship that alternates between naturalist and dive cruises throughout the year.
+The advantage for non-divers?
+More space to enjoy the wonders of the Galápagos from above the surface!

-Calipso now features ten extremely comfortable cabins for a maximum of 16 guests.
-Of course, taste is subjective, but we think that her new decor is among the most chic and stylish to be found on any Galápagos crui … Read more about Calipso
+Calipso now has ten extremely comfortable cabins, accommodating up to 16 guests.
+Of course, taste is subjective, but we think her new décor is some of the chicest and most stylish found on any Galápagos cruise ship today. … Read more about Calipso

 Snorkel gear (free of charge)

 Single travellers can share cabin

 Water, Coffee, Tea & fresh juices